Anusha-san/Anusha-san/README.md

 ### Hi there 👋 I'm ANUSHA
 #ABOUT ME
 Im a data science learner and wants to make a career out of it .
-I love learning new things and am flexible with work and descision making when needed . i have a keen knowledge of python, R, and Sql in data science field.
-Along with , I also have little knowledge of java and other basic languages . also always ready to learn any new technologies.
+I love learning new things and am flexible with work and descision making when needed .
+I have a keen knowledge of python, R, and Sql in data science field.
+Along with , I also have little knowledge of java and other basic languages .Always ready to learn any new technologies.

 - 🔭 I’m currently working on Quantum Machine Learning
 - 🌱 I’m currently learning Blockchain